Getting Started with Full Spectrum Slicing

 Summarizing all the tips for (basic…) Full Spectrum printing in one place:

-- Still other members of the Snapmaker community have gotten even more creative just working with what they have!
+3. Members of the Snapmaker community have gotten creative just working with what they have!
 Don’t let others be the boss of your filament.

 Which leads us to the most important tip of all…